Creating the Herstory of Feminist Action Alliance: A Unique and Rewarding Collaboration

 In March 2023, I attended a fiftieth anniversary party for members of Feminist Action Alliance, an organization that was run by young feminists in Georgia from 1973-1985.
 The event was organized by past presidents Anne Deeley Easterly, Suzanne Donner, and Joy Rogers, and it was held at Anne’s home.
 Many years ago, Anne donated her papers to the Women’s Collections, and she was interviewed for the Georgia Women’s Movement Oral History Project.
 Anne also sustained the Women’s Collections by establishing an endowment an to support the work that I do.
 More recently, Anne became a member of Georgia State University’s Women’s Philanthropy Network, and in that capacity, she requested to be the organization’s liaison to the Collections.

-At that anniversary event, surrounded by enthusiastic peers who were reminiscing about their experiences with “Action”, Anne and I talked about the possibility of raising funds to hire a graduate research assistant to do a deep history of the organization.
+At that anniversary event, surrounded by enthusiastic peers who were reminiscing about their experiences with “ACTION”, Anne and I talked about the possibility of raising funds to hire a graduate research assistant to do a deep history of the organization.
 Initially we requested (and were granted) funds by the Women’s Philanthropy Network, but those funds would not be available in time to hire a student during the anniversary year.
-So, Anne, Suzanne, and Joy set about raising the funds through donations from Action members.
+So, Anne, Suzanne, and Joy set about raising the funds through donations from ACTION members.
 I hired an outstanding Graduate Research Assistant, Tiffany Gray, who had just completed her master’s in Rhetoric and Composition at GSU and was going straight into her PhD.
 Tiffany’s interests lie with women’s voices – particularly those of Mormon women.
 She plans to work with a Mormon Women’s oral history project and conduct interviews of her own, so her being selected for this position was perfect timing.

 In August 2023, Tiffany and I met with Anne, Suzanne, and Joy, who committed to be our advisors throughout the creative process.
 We made a plan, created a timeline, and got down to work.
-Tiffany began her research in the collections at GSU, and I reached out to the archivists at Emory University to ask if we could borrow the official Action records that are in their custody.
+Tiffany began her research in the collections at GSU, and I reached out to the archivists at Emory University to ask if we could borrow the official ACTION records that are in their custody.
 We scheduled 14 oral history interviews that were mostly conducted by Tiffany, and I arranged for materials to be digitized.
 I created a research guide that would be a landing page for all information and materials related to the project, including the history, images, transcripts, and lists of officers and members.
 Future researchers have been gifted an amazing resource in this content, and I look forward to seeing how it will be used.

 This experience has been incredibly rewarding.
 Archivists know their collections pretty well, but they don’t always get to know the deep history hidden in those records.
 They also don’t normally get to collaborate in such meaningful ways with their donors, or with our students.
-Between working with the records, listening in to the interviews, and talking with our advisors, I learned just how focused, organized, and dynamic this group of young women were, and continue to be.
+Between working with the records, listening in on the interviews, and talking with our advisors, I learned just how focused, organized, and dynamic this group of young women were, and continue to be.
 I also had the pleasure of watching Tiffany thrive through this process.
-Together, I believe that we mirrored the way that Action members worked so purposefully fifty years ago.
+Together, I believe that we mirrored the way that ACTION members worked so purposefully fifty years ago.

-Reflections from Tiffany Gray, Graduate Research Assistant
+Reflections From Tiffany Gray, Graduate Research Assistant

 In July 2023, I applied for a Graduate Research Assistant position to work in GSU’s Special Collections on a women’s centric project.
 However, two weeks later, Morna contacted me and asked if I would instead be interested in working on a different kind of project that involved an opportunity to work directly with donors, conducting oral histories, and spending a year researching and compiling a full history about Feminist Action Alliance.
 I jumped at the opportunity – especially because this project fit so perfectly with my PhD dissertation research that I’m conducting for an oral history collection about Mormon Women based out of California.